EKrol462/studentStorage/README.md

 My Graduate Project, allows for user login/registration to upload, delete and download user files.
-Accesible by the internet using a web browser, developed using PHP, Bootstrap 5, HTML, CSS and javascript
+Accesible by the internet using a web browser, developed using PHP, MySQL, Bootstrap 5, HTML, CSS and javascript.
+Hosted and developed on a remote server.